extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-web-resources/README.md

 - Manifest v2: resources are appended to a flat array, de-duplicated and sorted.
 - Source maps (`.map`) and JavaScript outputs (`.js`) are excluded.

+## Early‑fail validation (break before the browser)

+This feature performs path validation at compile time and surfaces clear messages if a referenced standalone file is missing.
+When a path begins with `/`, the hint explains that it resolves from the extension output root (served from `public/`), not your source directory.
+The goal is to fail fast in development so the browser never shows confusing runtime alerts.

 ## User-declared WAR behavior

 - Relative files are validated and emitted as assets (development: `assets/[name][ext]`, production: `assets/[name].[contenthash:8][ext]`).
 - Public-root-like paths (`/foo.png`, `public/foo.png`, `./public/foo.png`) are preserved as `foo.png`.
-If the referenced file is missing under the extension `public/` folder, a warning is emitted with guidance.
+If the referenced file is missing under the extension `public/` folder, a warning is emitted with guidance that paths starting with `/` resolve from the extension output root (served from `public/`).
 - Glob patterns (e.g., `assets/*.svg`, `/*.json`) are preserved as-is.
 - When a resource is both user-declared and auto-discovered from a content script, it is de-duplicated.